Gmsh is an open source 3D finite element mesh generator with a built-in CAD

 .

 In short, this means that everyone is free to use Gmsh and to redistribute it on a free basis.
 Gmsh is not in the public domain; it is copyrighted and there are restrictions on its distribution (see the license and the related frequently asked questions).
 For example, you cannot integrate this version of Gmsh (in full or in parts) in any closed-source software you plan to distribute (commercially or not).
-If you want to integrate parts of Gmsh into a closed-source software, or want to sell a modified closed-source version of Gmsh, you will need to obtain a different license.
-Please contact us directly for more information.
+If you want to integrate parts of Gmsh into a closed-source software, or want to sell a modified closed-source version of Gmsh, you will need to obtain a commercial license: please contact us for details.

 These are two screenshots of the Gmsh user interface, with either the light or dark user interface theme.
 See the ONELAB web site for more.